gdm413229/swwmgz_m/ExtendedLore.md

 She has an older brother, Taro, and a younger sister, Yui.
-Thanks to the immortal blood of her mother, her aging "froze" at the age of 25, and absolutely hates the fact no longer growing means she's stuck being 5'5" and having a cup size of A.
+Thanks to the immortal blood of her mother, her aging "froze" at the age of 25, and absolutely hates the fact no longer growing means she's stuck being 5 feet and having a cup size of B.

 Among other hobbies, Saya really enjoys writing.
 Her first foray into manga, "My Maid is a Sex Robot", became successful enough to get an anime adaptation.